 The Top Tier initiative’s Expert Panel has identified this intervention as Near Top Tier

-The Panel finds that this intervention meets the “Near Top Tier” evidence standard, defined as: Interventions shown to meet all elements of the Top Tier standard (i.e., well-conducted randomized controlled trials … showing sizable, sustained effects) in a single site, and which only need one additional step to qualify as Top Tier – a replication trial establishing that these effects generalize to other sites.
+The Panel finds that this intervention meets the “Near Top Tier” evidence standard, defined as: Interventions shown to meet almost all elements of the Top Tier standard (i.e., well-conducted randomized controlled trials… showing sizable, sustained effects), and which only need one additional step to qualify.
+This category includes, for example, interventions that meet all elements of the standard in a single site, and just need a replication trial to confirm the initial findings and establish that they generalize to other sites.

 Description of the Intervention